ikhsannur1996/pentaho-linux-server/README.md

 ```bash
 sudo apt-get install firefox
 ```
+**Note:** Ensure a web browser is available on your Linux machine to download Pentaho Data Integration, drivers, and any required dependencies.

 ### 6. Enable RDP Port (Default is 3389)
 Ensure port 3389 for RDP is open in the firewall settings if needed.